uiv-lib/uiv/docs/pages/components/MessageBox.md

 By design MessageBox provides simulations of browsers' `alert`, `confirm` and `prompt`.
 Use Modal instead if needed more complicated contents.

-**Note**:

-* Prototype methods such as `$alert` required lib to be installed firstly.
-* Each of these methods will return a `Promise` object while the box is closed (if supported by browser or with es6 promise polyfill), you can also use callbacks.

 ## Alert

 Displays an alert modal with the optional specified content and an OK (auto-focused) button.
 By default it can not be closed on backdrop click.